Alistair Miles (@alimanfoo), Wellcome Sanger Institute

 Zarr core specification – This specification is the starting point for any Zarr implementation.
 It defines in an abstract way a format for storing N-dimensional array data.

-Zarr store specifications – This is an open-ended set of specifications, each of which defines a mapping from the abstract store API defined in the Zarr core specification to a set of concrete operations for a specific storage technology, such as a POSIX file system or cloud object storage.
+Zarr store specifications – This is an open-ended set of specifications, each of which defines a mapping from the abstract store API defined in the Zarr core specification to a set of concrete operations for a specific storage technology, such as a file system or cloud object storage.

 The primary goal of this modularity is to allow specifications of new extensions, codecs and stores to be added over time, without needing any change to the core specification.

-Note that the core specification allows for decentralised publishing of extension, codec and store specifications.
+Note that the core specification allows for decentralised publishing of extension point and store specifications.
 In other words, any individual or organisation may publish such a specification.
 It is hoped that the majority of such specifications will be published on the zarr-specs website after a review process by the Zarr community, thus providing a common point of discovery and coordination across the community.
 However, we do not want to obstruct individuals or organisation who need to innovate or experiment or who have specialised needs which are better served by managing and publishing specifications in a different way.

 A draft of the Zarr version 3 core specification is available at the following URL: